freenas/freenas-docs/userguide/zfsprimer.rst

   in the pool will be lost.
 For this reason, RAIDZ1 is not recommended for drives over 1 TB in size.

-* It is recommended to use drives of equal sizes when creating a vdev.
+* Using drives of equal sizes is recommended when creating a vdev.
 While ZFS can create a vdev using disks of differing sizes, its capacity will be limited by the size of the smallest disk.